RayBenefield/dev-xp/docs/cli-planning.md

  - If you `install/update/delete` a dev-dependency, it will find the root `package.json` and handle it on that, and then symlink new `node_modules/.bin` binaries to each project's `node_modules/.bin` folder.

 ---

+## List all projects

+One of the first things that should be implemented is being able to detect a single project vs a monorepo so the `kd ls` command will be implemented first as this portion will be needed to determine what projects need to be published.

+---